706f6c6c7578/oc/README.md

-## Tor-Enabled File Upload Client oc_client.go and Server oc_server.go
+## Tor-Enabled message/file exchange with Client oc_client.go and Server oc_server.go

 This client allows you to securely upload files to a server using either the Tor network (for enhanced privacy) or clearnet.